bgraham89/uoeo-eportfolio/assets/artefacts/lics/Task 1/README.md

 This task gave me the oppurtunity to begin to explore digital assistant technology, and consider how a knowledge base might be organised, and uncover some of the layers behind the technology.

-Below I've reflected upon the feedback I recieved for this assignment.
+Below I've reflected upon the feedback that I received for this assignment.

 ### <ins>1.
 Outline of Application</ins>